Entries from April 2008 ↓

 - What three things are you the most thankful for during spring?
 What makes them so special?

-- Write about three things that you most enjoy about springtime.
+- Write about three things you most enjoy about springtime.

 - How do the pleasant days and freshness of spring affect your mood and attitude?
 How does spring make you feel positive and hopeful?

 - What do you feel or think about when you take a walk on a spring day?

 - Write about your favorite spring memory.

 Vivid description makes writing come to life.
 Encourage your kids to practice using strong nouns and verbs, colorful adjectives, and precise adverbs.
 Instead of writing a composition, they should aim for a list of descriptive phrases or sentences.

 - Sit on a bench or take a walk in your neighborhood or park.
 Describe some of the sights you see.
 Which paints a more vivid mental picture: Flowers blow gently in the breeze, or Golden poppies nod sleepily?
 Pink clouds drift in the sky, or Rosy wisps of cotton candy drift in the sky?
 Specific words do make a difference, so pick them wisely!